 The Financial Aid Office is not able to offer extra grants or scholarships to help cover the additional costs of study abroad programs.
-However the Financial Aid Office may be able to offer additional student or parent loans after making adjustments for costs associated with study abroad.
-For more information on how to apply your financial aid to study abroad contact the student service desk in UCOM to make arrangements to speak with a financial counselor.
+However, the Financial Aid Office may be able to offer additional student or parent loans after making adjustments for costs associated with study abroad.
+For more information on how to apply your financial aid to study abroad contact the Financial Aid Office to make arrangements to speak with a financial counselor.

 Estimate the cost of study abroad